Skip to content

 • Unlimited Dal Bhat and variation

-• Hiking in different terrains and climates including on snow!
+• Hiking in different terrains and climates, including in the snow!

 • Tihar celebrations in Pokhara and Kathmandu